turingschool/curriculum/source/events/gschool0/feed_engine.markdown

 Thanks for joining us for demo day.
 We'd love for you to participate in evaluating the projects and give feedback.

+The demos will begin at 2pm Mountain Time on Thursday.
+May 23rd.

 ### Coming in Person?

 If you're attending in person, please [register for a ticket](https://tito.io/jumpstart-lab/gschool-demo-feedengine-project).

 ### Live Stream

 Not able to join us in person?
-[Pull up the Live Stream](https://new.livestream.com/accounts/1384078/events/1187453).
+Refresh this page after 1pm Mountain Time for the LiveStream URL.

 ### Original Assignment